phenoxlab/phenox/docs/tut/controll.md

 After initialization, members of selfstate (`degx`, `degy`, `degz`, `vision_tx`, `vision_ty`, `vision_tz`, `height`) and number of feature points are printed in terminal.

-# 6. Prepare flight environment
+# 5. Prepare flight environment (needed only first time of flight)
 Please hold Phenox2 and move above flight space to check number of feature points, and put markers on the ground if needed.
 15 feature points are enough to estimate self position stably.

-# 7. Fly Phenox2
+# 6. Fly Phenox2
 After flight space is prepared, put Phenox2 on the ground, and blow whisle near Phenox2 strongly.
 Phenox2 operates 3 seconds of start up of motors, and takes off (`PX_UP`).
 Then, Phenox2 enters hover state (`PX_HOVER`) and try to fly at same position.

-# 8. Stop Phenox2
+# 7. Stop Phenox2
 Flying Phenox2 can be stopped immediately by holding one of legs and tilt it largely.

 To shutdown Phenox2, type following command.